enjarai/trickster/src/main/resources/assets/trickster/lavender/entries/tome_of_tomfoolery/delusions_ingresses/inventory.md

 ;;;;;

+A resource type or list of them may be passed as a filter to get only relevant slots from the container.

+;;;;;

 <|trick@trickster:templates|trick-id=trickster:list_resources|>

-Resturns a list of resource types in the container.
+Returns a list of resource types in the container.

 ;;;;;

 <|trick@trickster:templates|trick-id=trickster:count_resources|>

-Resturns the amount of that resource type in the container.
+Returns the amount of that resource type in the container.

-;;;;;

-A resource type or list of them may be passed as a filter to get only relevant slots from the container.

 ;;;;;